Attacking the Lord

-The scribes, who were also Jews, also sought to have him killed (Mark 11:27) and, along with the chief priests, challenged Christ's authority several times before his crucifixion (Matthew 21:23, Luke 20:1 - 2).
+The scribes, who were Jews, additionally sought to have him killed (Mark 11:27) and, along with the chief priests, challenged Christ's authority several times before his crucifixion (Matthew 21:23, Luke 20:1 - 2).
 It is easy to wonder how such people who reject the Lord as Messiah will make it to heaven.

-All this, of course, begs the question as to whether Jewish people believe heaven is their ultimate destination after they die.
+All this, of course, begs the question as to whether Jews believe heaven is their ultimate destination after they die.
 A 1906 Jewish Encyclopedia article states it is the location where God resides.
 It makes no mention, however, of it being populated by those rewarded for their obedience.
 Instead, their understanding is that after the house of Israel is resurrected (Ezekiel 37), their destiny is with the Messiah in an earth-based kingdom.

 For some sects of the Jews, any debate regarding how they will get to heaven after they perish is a mute issue.
 This is because they do not believe in a resurrection of the dead.
-The Sadducees, in Jesus' day, were a group of priests who operated Jerusalem's temple.
-It was widely known that they believed and taught that there was no resurrection (Mark 12:18 - 27, see also Acts 23:6 - 8), a point of contention between them and the Pharisees.

-The apostle Peter, preaching to a large group of Jews on the Day of Pentecost, clearly taught that only through Jesus could a person receive salvation (see Acts 2:22 - 39).
+The Apostle Peter, preaching to a large group of Jews on the Day of Pentecost, clearly taught that only through Jesus could a person receive salvation (see Acts 2:22 - 39).
 A short time later, the apostles were arrested for preaching the gospel.

 The religious authorities of the Jews, who took the disciples into custody, wanted to know by what authority they were teaching people could be resurrected from the dead through Christ (which some feel leads to heaven, Acts 4:1 - 2).
 Peter boldly told them, " . . . for neither is there another name under heaven which has been given among men, by which we must be saved" (verse 12, HBFV).

-Multiple paths?
+Multiple Paths?

 Scripture does not teach that there are multiple ways to achieving the goal of eternal life.
 Every human who has or will ever exist, be they Jews or Gentiles, will eventually have to kneel before and acknowledge that Jesus is the Messiah (Philippians 2:9 - 11).
 The belief that heaven is our eternal reward is tackled in another article on this site.
 Suffice to say, any person who willfully and knowingly rejects the Lord as their personal Savior will not live into eternity.